 Before the season starts, it is highly recommended to take your bikes to a local bike shop for a full tune-up.
 Bike shops tend to get very busy with work once the weather gets warm, so a tune-up can take a few weeks.

 Ensuring that your rider’s equipment is in excellent working condition for the start of the season will maximize the ride times and fun for all participants.

-All three trail systems we ride are 100% maintained by volunteers.
+Our trail systems we ride are 100% maintained by volunteers.
 Please consider volunteering at your local trail maintenance days.
 Information about trail conditions and maintenance can be found on their FB group sites.

 There are many options for racing or just camping and riding the trails in different locations around Indiana and Michigan.
 The Trailblazer team is hosting the Zoo Lander race at Franke Park here in Fort Wayne!
 The racing opportunities and links to the DINO and MiSCA series are listed on our website under Racing.
-The camping details are under the event section of the private Facebook page so the details are under wraps a bit.
-If you want to camp with us and don’t have access to Facebook, let us know.

 Our team is part of the Michigan Scholastic Cycling Association (MiSCA).
 MiSCA has a six race series in the fall.
 To race in any MiSCA race, each student rider must register with MiSCA.
 There is a cost associated with the races, but the pre-riding the day or two before is free.
 Even if you decide not to race, the kids races are always amazing to see.